-On September 18, 2014, the Monetary Board issued its Third Resolution making available for public consultation the proposal to amend Regulation Liquidity Risk (Reglamento de Riesgos de Liquidez) based on the need to adapt both to the Risk Based Supervision approach as the best international practices.
-Additionally, on October 30, 2014, the Monetary Board approved the publication for consultation of the proposal to amend the Rules of Corporate Governance and the new Regulation on Guidelines for Integrated Risk Management, in which are defined the minimum criteria and guidelines to be observed by entities financial intermediation, not only in the institutions but also from the perspective of the consolidated financial conglomerate or group to which they belong, to have an adequate framework for integrated management of risks according to their nature, size, complexity, risk profile and systemic importance.
+On September 18, 2014, the Monetary Board issued its Third Resolution making available for public consultation the proposal to amend the Liquidity Risk Regulation (Reglamento de Riesgos de Liquidez) based on the need to adapt it to the Risk Based Supervision approach as well as the best international practices.
+Additionally, on October 30, 2014, the Monetary Board approved the publication for consultation of the proposal to amend the Rules of Corporate Governance and the new Regulation on Guidelines for Integrated Risk Management, which defined the minimum criteria and guidelines to be observed by entities performing financial intermediation, not only in the institutions but also from the perspective of the consolidated financial conglomerate or group to which they belong, to have an adequate framework for integrated risks management according to their nature, size, complexity, risk profile and systemic importance.